Brownsville, TX 78520

 Attractions in Brownsville

 Brownsville is the largest city in the Rio Grande Valley with a population of approximately 188,000.
 It covers nearly 150 square miles and has some 350 miles of paved streets.
 With an assessed valuation of more than $7.5 billion, the city has nearly quadrupled its wealth in the past 15 years.
-Brownsville is one of the southernmost cities in the United States; because of this, we benefit from a tropical environment.
-Our environment, history and proximity to Mexico have created a vibrant border culture!
-Our city is known for its solid Hispanic roots, seen in our music, food and celebrations!
+Brownsville is one of the southernmost cities in the United States; because of this, it benefits from a tropical environment.
+Its environment, history, and proximity to Mexico have created a vibrant border culture!
+The city is known for its solid Hispanic roots, seen in its music, food, and celebrations!

 Costumes of the Americas Museum